 Kanazawa’s 3-Day Festival: Hyakumangoku

-jump to festival schedule below
+↓ jump to complete festival schedule below↓

 The largest Japanese festival of Kanazawa is a three-day bash at the start of June centered around the city’s rich samurai and artisan history.
 Taiko drums, marching samurai warriors, music on Japanese flutes and shamisen, lion dances, noh plays, yosakoi, tea ceremony, and over 10,000 people dancing in the streets at once!